braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/about.md

 Use [Action Paths][1] to split your user journey based on actions and engagement events such as making a purchase.
 If you want to filter through and target your audiences, [Audience Paths][2] help simplify your user targeting by sending your users down different Canvas paths based on audience criteria.

-[Decision Split Steps][3] use a simple "yes or no" logic to create two mutually exclusive paths for your user journeys that are based on an action or a user attribute.
+[Decision Split components][3] use a simple "yes or no" logic to create two mutually exclusive paths for your user journeys that are based on an action or a user attribute.
 This can help identify and target your user groups.

-[Delay Steps][4] allow you to delay a single step in your Canvas.
+[Delay components][4] allow you to delay a single step in your Canvas.
 This stand-alone delay step in your Canvas is best used for communicating messages to your users at a specific time.
-Additionally, Delay Steps may also increase your audience outreach by allowing more time for your audience to meet the step's criteria.
+Additionally, Delay components may also increase your audience outreach by allowing more time for your audience to meet the component's criteria.

 ## Testing
 When creating your user journeys, you may want to also test for the most effective Canvas path.
-With the [Experiment Paths Step][5], you can test multiple Canvas paths at any step.
+With the [Experiment Paths components][5], you can test multiple Canvas paths at any step.

 ## Integration
 Want to sync up with your brand's first-party user data?
 Leverage the available audience sync options for [Facebook][6] and [Google][7].